FAQ

 How do I get a copy of the approval letter for my protocol?

-In order to access your approval letter, you need to open the protocol (login to Streamlyne and click on Main Menu -> IRB -> All My Protocols, scroll down past the search boxes, and then click 'view' on the line for this study), then click on Protocol Actions -> Summary & History -> History, and click on SHOW next to the first line that says Correspondence, then click View.
+There is a link to your approval correspondence directly in the email that Streamlyne sends informing you of your protocol's approval or exempt determination.
+If you can't find that email or have deleted it, you can always find your approval letter in the protocol itself.
+You need to open the protocol (login to Streamlyne and click on Main Menu -> IRB -> All My Protocols, scroll down past the search boxes, and then click 'view' on the line for this study), then click on Protocol Actions -> Summary & History -> History, and click on SHOW next to the first line that says Correspondence, then click View.

 IRB Meetings